mikrono/tModLoaderWiki_kr_ko/ModTile.md

 The minimum pickaxe power required for pickaxes to mine this block.
 Defaults to 0.

+### public bool disableSmartCursor

+Whether or not the smart cursor function is disabled when the cursor hovers above this tile.
+Defaults to false.

 ### public int[] adjTiles

 An array of the IDs of tiles that this tile can be considered as when looking for crafting stations.